public-assembly/public-assembly-docs/docs/guides/exploring-git-locally.md

 $ cd hello-world
 ```

-Type `code .` and this will open VSCode straight to the repository you made (hello-world) this is now connected to both internet and your to your local computer
+Type `code .` and this will open VSCode straight to the repository you made (hello-world) this is now connected to both internet and your to your local computer.

 ```bash
 $ code .